data-gymnasia/courses/content/multivariable-calculus/content.md

 ---

 The ideas of multivariable calculus are useful for data science in at least a couple of ways: (i) when we [model](gloss:model) data, the functions we use to gauge the goodness of a model typically depend on many model variables.
-To optimize these functions, we need to think about how they increase or decrease under small perturbations of the variables.
+We optimize these functions by thinking about how they increase or decrease under small perturbations of the variables.
 And (ii) we will mathematically represent the idea of *probability* using functions on $\mathbb{R}^d$, and in that context probabilities will be recovered by integrating these functions.

 We will begin by studying sequences and series.